tucats/ego/SERVER.md

 &nbsp;
 &nbsp;

 The commands that start and stop a server only required native operating system permissions to start or stop a process.
 The commands that affect user credentials in the server can only  be executed when logged into the server with a process that has `root` privileges, as defined  by the credentials database in that server.

 When a server is running, it generates a log file (in the current directory, by default) which  tracks the server startup and status of requests made to the server.

 ### Starting and Stopping the Server<a name="startstop"></a>

 The `ego server start` command accepts command line options to describe the port on which to  listen,  whether or not to use secure HTTPS, and options that control how authentication is handled.
 The  `ego server stop` command stops a running server.
 The `ego server restart` stops  and restarts a server using the options it was used to start up originally.

 You can also run the server from the CLI (instead of detaching it as a process) using the `ego server run` command option, which accepts the same options as `ego server start` and runs the code directly in the CLI, sending logging to stdout.

 When a server is started, a file is created (by default in /tmp) that describes the server status and command-line options.
 This information is re-read when issuing a `ego server status` command to display server information.
 It is also read by the `ego server restart`  command to determine the command-line options to use with the restarted server.

 When a server is stopped via `ego server stop`, the server status file in /tmp is deleted.

 Below is additional information about the options that can be used for the `start` and `run` commands.

 #### Caching
 You can specify a cache size, which controls how many service programs are held in memory and not recompiled.
 This can be a significant performance benefit.
 When an endpoint call is made, the server checks to see if the cache already contains the compiled code for that function along with it's package definitions.
 If so, it is reused to execute the current service.

-If the service
-program was not in the cache, it will be added to the cache.
+If the service program was not in the cache, it will be added to the cache.
 When the cache becomes full (has met the limit on the number of programs to cache) then the least-recently-used service program based on timestamp of the last REST call) is removed from the cache.

-**NOTE: THIS FEATURE IS CURRENTLY NOT WORKING CORRECTLY.
-DO NOT SPECIFY A CACHE SIZE.**
-The default cache size is currently set to zero, which disables caching entirely.
+The default cache size is currently set to 10.

 #### /code Endpoint
 By default, the server will only run services already stored in the services directory tree (more on that below).
 When you start the web service, you can optionally enable the `\code` endpoint.
 This accepts a text body and runs it as a program directly.
 This can be used for debugging purposes or diagnosing issues with a server.
 This should **NOT** be left enabled by default, as it exposes the server to security risks.

 #### Logging
 By default, the server generates a lot file named "ego-server.log" in the current directory where the `server start` command is issued.
 This contains entries describing server operations (like records of endpoints called, and HTTP status returned).
 It also contains a periodic display of memory consumption by the server.

 You can override the location of the log file using the `--log` command line option, and specifying the location and file name where the log file is to be written.
 The log will continue to be written to as long as the server is running.
 Note that the first line of the log file contains the UUID of the server session, so you can correlate a log to a running instance of the server.

 You can specify `--no-log` if you wish to suppress logging.

 #### Port and Security
 Specify the `--port` option to indicate the integer port number that _Ego_ should use to listen for REST requests.
 If not specified, the default is port 8080.
 You can have multiple _Ego_ servers running at one time, as long as they each use a different port number.
 The port number is also used in other commands like `server status` to report on the status of a particular instance of the server on the current computer.

 By default, _Ego_ servers assume HTTPS communication.
 This requires that you have specified a suitable trusted certificate store in the default location on your system that _Ego_ can use to verify server trust.

 If you wish to run in insecure mode, you can use the "--not-secure" option direct the server  to listen for HTTP requests that are not encrypted.
 You must not use this mode in a production environment, since it is possible for users to snoop for username/password  pairs and authentication tokens.
 It is useful to debug issues where you are attempting  to isolate whether your are having an issue with trust certificates or not.

 #### Authentication
 An _Ego_ web server can serve endpoints that require authentication or not, and whether the authentication is done by username/password versus an authentication token.
-Server command options control where the authentication credentails are stored, the default "super user" account, and the security "realm" used for password challenges to web clients.
+Server command options control where the credentails are stored, the default  "super user" account, and the security "realm" used for password challenges to web clients.

 * Use the `--users` command line option to specify either the file system path and file name to use for local JSON data that contains the credentials information, or